-In this project-oriented course, students create documents suitable for professional and personal purposes.
-Prior knowledge of word processing, spreadsheet and database applications is essential.
-Activities will include merging, macros, templates, sorting, calculated tables, file management, styles, fill-in forms, and graphic use.
+In this project-oriented course, students create documents suitable for professional and personal purposes in the desktop and cloud environment.
+Prior knowledge of word processing, spreadsheet, and presentation applications is essential.
+Activities will include using the common Office applications Word, Excel and PowerPoint.
+Students will also learn to use many of the other Office apps found in Office 365 such as OneDrive, OneNote, Sway, Teams, Forms, Stream and SharePoint.